 Patient-centric, minimally invasive, and earth-friendly, green dentistry practices have the right idea about keeping people healthy.

 - Amalgam filling removal: There are hazardous toxins that some dental practices continue to use in their treatments – most notably, amalgam.
 These silver fillings contain traces of mercury which, over time, can leach into the body.
 Many green dentistry practices have invested in amalgam removal technology so they can extract patients’ silver fillings and properly dispose of the mercury without exposing patients to mercury vapor or particles and without negatively impacting the water supply or otherwise harming the environment in the process.
+(Editor’s note: As of July 14, 2020, the EPA requires all dental practices that use dental amalgam to have separators to keep this material out of wastewater.)

 - Composite tooth fillings: Composite fillings are tooth-colored, which makes them a coveted dental restoration.
 They’re not perfect – they’re made of a ceramic and plastic resin compound – but they are mercury-free, making them a safer tooth repair than amalgam.
 Dental amalgam is a combo of mercury, silver, tin, and lead, which are heavy-metal contaminants to water systems.